angrox/rhce_learning_vm/Readme.md

 ### vagrant.yml

 Gives instructions to Vagrantfile regarding what Vagrant box you want to use, and what virtual machines are available for provisioning, and what their options should be.

-By default I'm using centos 6.6, but if you want to use another box, you'd change that here.
+For the RHCE exam we use the latest centos 7 ('centos/7')

 ## VM config